palubad/LC-SLIAC/README.md

   - A JavaScript Google Earth Engine (GEE) function "LC-SLIAC.js" to create a SAR image collection where bands have been corrected for effects of terrain
   - A JavaScript GEE example usage of the function "LC-SLIAC_example.js" where three-month time series chart before and after the application of LC-SLIAC and the corrected image collection are added to the GEE Console

+## UPDATE: LC-SLIAC_global
+After requests from the GEE community, a new version of the code was added, which can be used globally, not only for countries in the European Union.
+See the details [here](#UPDATE: LC-SLIAC for global use).

 ## About the Land cover-specific local incidence angle correction (LC-SLIAC) in GEE
 The land cover-specific local incidence angle correction (LC-SLIAC) is based on the linear relationship between the backscatter values and the local incidence angle (LIA) for a given land cover type in the monitored area.
 Using the combination of CORINE Land Cover and Hansen Global Forest databases, a wide range of different LIAs for a specific forest type can be generated for each individual scene.
 The algorithm was developed and tested in the cloud-based platform Google Earth Engine (GEE) using Sentinel-1 open access data, Shuttle Radar Topography Mission (SRTM) digital elevation model, as well as CORINE Land Cover and Hansen Global Forest databases.
 The developed method was created primarily for time-series analysis of forests over mountainous areas.
 LC-SLIAC was tested in 16 study areas over several protected areas in Central Europe.